mkirchner/hamt/README.md

 ### Implementation strategy

-In the following we will address these three concepts in turn: we first define the foundational data structure used to build a tree and introduce the concept of an *anchor*.
-We then dive into hash functions and hash state management required to make hashing work for trees of arbitrary depths and in the presence of hash collisions.
+In the following we will address these concepts in turn: we first define the foundational data structure used to build a tree and introduce the concept of an *anchor*.
+We then dive into hash functions and the *hash state management* required to make hashing work for trees of arbitrary depths and in the presence of hash collisions.
 Lastly, we turn to *table management*, introducing a set of functions used to create, modify, query and dispose of mapped arrays.
 With these pieces in place, we are ready to implement the insert/update, query, and delete functions for non-persistent HAMTs.
 And lastly, we will then introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.

 ### Foundational data structures